 Some school districts opt to run their own SBHCs, contracting with outside practitioners for their services.
 Under this model, the school district assumes all responsibility and liability for operating the SBHC.
 Some schools prefer this model because they feel it gives them more control over the health center.
-The WV Department of Education, Office of Healthy Schools discourages schools from sponsoring SBHC's on their own because of the cost of effectively hiring healthcare professionals, setting up insurance billing, and ensuring adherence to state and federal health regulations.
+The WV Department of Education, Office of Healthy Schools, discourages schools from sponsoring SBHCs on their own because of the cost of effectively hiring healthcare professionals, setting up insurance billing, and ensuring adherence to state and federal health regulations.
 School districts deciding whether to sponsor their own health center should consider the following issues:

-- Schools often find it difficult to hire their own health staff, especially when the positions are part-time.
+Schools often find it difficult to hire their own health staff, especially when the positions are parttime.
 A community health agency is more able to fill the positions since it can often fill the remaining hours.
 Further, school personnel are typically not equipped to assess a potential practitioner's medical qualifications.
-(For example, an effective school principal often knows how to spot a good teacher from an interview; the same principal probably doesn't know how to identify a well qualified nurse practitioner.) - Schools lack experience with medical billing, which is complex and requires special expertise. - School administrators must focus on adhering to their own education-related regulations and typically do not have time to learn about health regulations governing lab tests, patient confidentiality, pharmacy licensures, etc. - The costs of running the health center may consume more resources than are available if the school has to pay for setting up billing, data collection, and liability insurance.
-By contrast, community health agencies already have such systems in place, resulting in cost savings. - School administrators can end up fielding patient complaints, providing oversight for medical staff, and other responsibilities for which they are not trained.
+(For example, an effective school principal often knows how to spot a good teacher from an interview; the same principal probably doesn't know how to identify a well-qualified nurse practitioner.)

+- School administrators must focus on adhering to their own education-related regulations and typically do not have time to learn about health regulations governing lab tests, patient confidentiality, pharmacy licensures, etc. - The costs of running the health center may consume more resources than are available if the school has to pay for setting up billing, data collection, and liability insurance.
+By contrast, community health agencies already have such systems in place, resulting in cost savings.